-Trade and Industrial Technology\ (1) Associate of Applied Science
+Trade and Industrial Technology(1) Associate of Applied Science

 28 hours(2) Apprenticeship related instruction and/or approved technical courses.
-18-20 hours (2) Apprenticeship related instruction and/or approved technical courses.
-6 hours Writing 6 hours Mathematics and/or Science (Select 6 hours from the following: mathematics, astronomy, chemistry, earth sciences, physics.)
-(3) 3 hours Social Sciences (Select 3 hours from the following: anthropology, history, humanities, literature, philosophy, sociology, management.
-(3) 3 hours Humanities elective(3) Reading requirement(4)
+18-20 hours (2) 6 hours Writing 6 hours Mathematics and/or Science (Select 6 hours from the following: mathematics, astronomy, chemistry, earth sciences, physics.)(3) 3 hours Social Sciences (Select 3 hours from the following: anthropology, history, humanities, literature, philosophy, sociology, management.
+(3) 3 hours Humanities elective(3) Reading requirement(4) 64-66 hours Total

-64-66 hours

-\(1) Information on how to become an apprentice may be obtained from the Bureau of Apprenticeship Information Center, Department of Economic Security, Northside Office, 3202 North Oracle Road, Tucson, Arizona 85701, telephone 882-5097.
-Information on collegerelated instruction and non-apprentice building trade programs may be obtained from the Coordinator of Apprenticeship Training, Pima Community College, Downtown Campus.

-- \(2) Core courses: D grades do not fulfill graduation requirement.
-Core courses are for all apprentice related courses. - \(3) See page 26 for math/science and humanities electives. - \(4) For reading requirement see page 26.
+- (1) Information on how to become an apprentice may be obtained from the U.S. Department of Labor, Bureau of Apprenticeship and Training, telephone 629-6267.
+Information on college-related instruction and non-apprentice building trade programs may be obtained from the Coordinator of Apprenticeship Training, Pima Community College, Downtown Campus. - (2) Core courses: D grades do not fulfill graduation requirement.
+Core courses are for all apprentice related courses. - (3) See General Education Requirements under the Graduation section of this catalog for math/science and humanities electives. - (4) See General Education Requirements under the Graduation section of this catalog for the reading requirement.

-Total